mysticfall/alleycat-godot/README.md

 public override void _Ready() => this.Postwire();
 ```

+And also, it is required to add `AlleyCat.Autowire.AutowireContext` class in the project's
+autoload list with the name `AutowireContext`.
+It serves as the root context for all autowiring
+processes in the project, and you can read more about context objects below.

 #### Injection Callback

 Any method annotated with `[PostConstruct]` attribute will get called once every declared